How Bonuses Are Taxed

 Otherwise, your employer must use either the percentage method or the aggregate method to calculate withholding.

-These calculations apply only to federal income tax.
-The usual withholding rates for Medicare and Social Security also apply to bonuses, as well as any state income tax you might be subject to.
+The aggregate and percentage method calculations apply only to federal income tax.
+The usual withholding rates for Medicare and Social Security also apply to all bonuses other than incentive payments, as well as any state income tax you might be subject to.

 Which Is Best?

-Needless to say, your employer would probably prefer to use the percentage method; it’s a lot easier.
-As for which benefits you, it can come down to your tax bracket.
-If you’re in the 24- or 32% bracket, the withholding on your bonus is going to be more using the aggregate method.
-If you’re in the 22% bracket, it’s something of a wash.
+Needless to say, your employer may prefer to use the percentage method because it’s a lot easier.
+As for which benefits you the most, it may come down to your tax bracket.

 It Might Not Be Forever